jon-jacky/home/computing.md

   This means that the current state is generally available to any extension code that runs and not kept private to some other bit of code (prohibiting extensions from getting at it).
-It allows most behaviour to be tweaked. ...
+It allows most behaviour to be tweaked. ..."

+  (Several more qualities omitted ...)

-  It's curious that a lot of these qualities are generally considered terrible features for writing maintainable code.
+  "It's curious that a lot of these qualities are generally considered terrible features for writing maintainable code.
 This is because maintainable code generally wants different things to not be able to affect one another much.
 If you want an extensible, malleable system, it